 - Germany: $73 billion

 4. Finding Your Winning Products

-The retail sales growth of USA was broad based in November and December 2017.
+The US retail sales statistics grew in November and December 2017.
 Some of the highest profits came from home improvement products.
 The Department of Commerce USA also found that building materials and garden equipment surged by 8.1%.
 Meanwhile, furniture and home furnishing products grew 7.5%.
 Furthermore, sales from electronic goods and appliances grew by 6.7% in 2017.
 But what makes any product go viral?